Skip to main content

 Help Desk Locale

-If available, Cevro reads locale information from your help desk (browser language, user profile, etc.).
+If available, Cevro reads locale information from your help desk (browser language, country, profile settings).

 3